Charles Ede - Antiquities Gallery

 Provenance

-Carl Reininghaus, Vienna, Austria
+Carl Reininghaus (1857-1929), Vienna, Austria

 Private collection, Austria

-with Galerie Kornfeld, Bern, Switzerland, 21st-23rd June 1989, lot 549 (ill. pl.
-7)
+Galerie Kornfeld, Bern, Switzerland, 21st-23rd June 1989, lot 549

 Pincherle Collection, Milan, Italy

-Private collection; by inheritance
+Private collection, by inheritance from the above

 Exhibitions